How Many Days to Spend in Yosemite

 It was pretty amazing to be at the top!

-We ate lunch overlooking the falls and enjoying the views.
+We ate lunch overlooking the falls and enjoyed the views.
 My son said he was so happy he went to the top and it was absolutely worth it!

 This is another hike we both rated 10/10.
 It’s just stunning.
 The only negative was the number of people on the trail.
 Going up it wasn’t too bad.
 On the way back down from Vernal Falls it was extremely crowded especially with hikers coming up the trail.
-There were a lot of small kids and even people with dogs – I’m not sure why one would bring either on this trail?
 Getting an early start on this trail is best!

 What to Pack for Yosemite in Spring